2018 Peruvian constitutional referendum: Congressional approval

-The first reform approved by Congress, led by the Fujimorista majority, was passed on 18 September 2018.
+The first reform approved by Congress, led by the Fujimorist majority, was passed on 18 September 2018.
 This reform renamed the National Council of the Magistrature to the National Board of Justice.
 It also changed the process for appointing its members, who would now be selected by a special commission.
 This commission was to be chaired by the Attorney General and include the Comptroller General, the President of the Constitutional Tribunal, the President of the Judiciary, and the Ombudsman.
 Members would be chosen through a public merit-based selection process.
 The Board would also be required to submit an annual report on its activities to Congress.

 On 26 September Congress approved the second reform.
 This amendment to Article 35 of the Constitution introduced new regulations for the financing of political parties.
 The changes included audits and control mechanisms to oversee donations, with a particular focus on limiting private funding for political campaigns.
 Sanctions were established for non-compliance with these regulations.

-Following the arrest of opposition leader Keiko Fujimori on 10 October 2018, members of the American Popular Revolutionary Alliance and Fujimorista-led Popular Force proposed alternative modifications to Vizcarra's referendum.
+Following the arrest of opposition leader Keiko Fujimori on 10 October 2018, members of the American Popular Revolutionary Alliance and Popular Force proposed alternative modifications to Vizcarra's referendum.
 These alternatives were presented in Congress on October 11.

 Later in October, the third proposal was approved.
 This reform imposed a term limit of one consecutive term for members of Congress, closely mirroring Vizcarra's original proposal.
 The fourth and final proposal, which reintroduced a bicameral legislature, called for the creation of a Congress with 130 deputies and 50 senators.
-However, Fujimorista legislators altered this proposal to reduce presidential powers and circumvent the ban on the re-election of parliamentarians.
+However, Fujimorist legislators altered this proposal to reduce presidential powers and circumvent the ban on the re-election of parliamentarians.
 In response to these modifications, President Vizcarra withdrew his support for the reestablishment of a bicameral Congress.